lindseyemaddox/nss33-journal/README.md

 #### Part Five Objective
 ##### Modularize the JavaScript.
 Create several JavaScript files which each have a single responsibility.
 Then you will need to include them in your index.html in the correct order.

+#### Part Six Objectives
+##### Apply event listeners and querying the DOM to make daily journal form save entries to API.
+Also use fetch to make a POST request to your API, while using a factory function to generate the object that will be saved.